terablade2001/vp-cpp-template/README.md

   - [ ] Support functions for *OpenCV*

 ## Completed TODOs - versioning
+### version (0.050)
+- [x] Update template of Documentation.odt
+- [x] Update documentation with more info regarding template's file structure, main() and processed and the ModuleTesting support.
 ### version (0.049.01)
 - [x] Fix README.md anchor links to be displayed correctly.
 ### version (0.049)